dgitj/dgitj.github.io/index.md

 ## Interests

-In my research, I explore how to enable collaboration in training  and using machine learning models.
+In my research, I explore how to collaborate in training  and using machine learning models.

-I focus on developing collaborative and distributed machine learning systems—such as federated, split, and gossip learning—that are robust and scalable to thousands of users.
+I focus on developing collaborative and distributed machine learning systems—such as federated, split, and gossip learning—that are robust and scalable to large numbers of users.

 I am particularly interested in how theoretical advancements  can translate into impactful real-world applications, for example, in personalized healthcare and drug development.

-Outside of research, I play piano, violine, and tennis.
+Outside of research, I play the piano, violine, and tennis.
 I am also casually interested in finance, fungi, and plants, and enjoy listening to podcasts and read books.
 I am always open to learning more.
 Feel free to reach out if you'd like to connect!

 ---